Docker Setup

 You can optionally add "fake" data (fixtures) to the database for development:

-docker exec -i arcadia_db psql -U arcadia -d arcadia < backend/migrations/fixtures/fixtures.sql
+docker exec -i arcadia_db psql -U arcadia -d arcadia < backend/storage/migrations/fixtures/fixtures.sql

 The default test user is picolo